AlexSosnkowski/AlexSosnkowski.github.io/_projects/01_invasive.md

 ---
 layout: page
 title: Invasive Species Distribution Modelling
-thumbnail: ./projects/invasive/thumbnail.png
+thumbnail: /invasive/thumbnail.png
-blurb: How can we combat invasive species with machine learning techniques?
+blurb: "How can we combat invasive species with machine learning techniques?"
 ---

 Disclaimer: This project originated from an end of year project in my college machine learning class.
 We were tasked with using the machine learning techniques we had been taught to solve a local problem.
 The results our group came to are detailed below, however, all of the code and graphics discussed or shown in this post were created by myself.